Rajkushwaha0/Movie-Streaming-Platform/README.md

 - Tested SignUp / SignIn
 - Created our Redux Store with userSlice
 - Created header and Signout in Browser Page
+- Bugfix, if the user is not logged in redirect browser to login and vice versa
+- Added welcome,{username} in header

 # Features